-About the Multipurpose Family Income Form (MFIF)
+The Multipurpose Family Income Form (MFIF)

-- Allow 5 business days for processing online applications.
-You will be notified via email (to the address you have on file with the Enrollment Office) that your eligibility results are ready to access via your SchoolCafe account.
+- Allow 5 business days for processing of the online form.
+You will be notified via email ( at the email address you have on file with the SFUSD Enrollment Office) when your eligibility results are ready to access in your SchoolCafe account.

 - If there is a change in your household size, income, or employment status, you may reapply at any time during the school year.